Email FacebookTwitterMenu burgerClose thin

 Tips on Retiring

 • Consider talking to a professional financial advisor about what early retirement means and what you need to do to get there.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals get started now.

 • Using a retirement calculator can help you determine how much you need to save, based on your life expectancy, current income and desired income in retirement.
 It’s also important to include taxes, inflation and your withdrawal rate in your calculations.